The Story of Astialiisa

 – Snufkin, Comet In Moominland

 People get excited by the opportunity to experience Astialiisa’s atmosphere of a real Finnish home, to take a peep into the dish cupboards, and sense the whole multitude that Finnish ceramics and glass design can offer.
 We wanted to give these customers a chance to find really the best quality Finnish vintage design, the kind that simply can’t be found elsewhere.
-We’ve also put together a wealth of information about the history and background of these designs from original sources, and explain the stories of these dishes, their designers and brands, as well as Finnish ways of using them.
+We’ve also put together a wealth of information about the history and background of these designs from original sources, and explain the stories of these dishes, their designers and brands, as well as Finnish ways of using them, especially in Instagram @astialiisa in Japanese and @vintageastialiisa in English.

 A journey into the world of dishes